- Chart

 - Increased competition from generic and biosimilar drugs.

-- Stringent government regulations and pricing controls.
+- Stringent regulatory approvals and pricing controls.

-- Geopolitical instability affecting global supply chains.
+- Geopolitical and economic instability impacting global markets.

 Competitors and Market Share